Hemerocallis 'Wee Willie Winkie'

 Plant Type:HEMEROCALLIS (Daylily)

-Hemerocallis ‘Wee Willie Winkie’ - Cute and small medium-light yellow simple trumpets erupt for many weeks on end on relatively tall stems in the late season... it's still in flower for us in late September.
+Hemerocallis ‘Wee Willie Winkie’ - 2 available.
+Cute and small medium-light yellow simple trumpets erupt for many weeks on end on relatively tall stems in the late season... it's still in flower for us in late September.
 Demure, this is nothing like so many of the larger modern hybrids.
 Though we do not know the origins of 'Wee Willie Winkie' it's probably a safe bet to assume there's a heavy dose of H. multiflorus in its gene pool.
 (However, we now know the source - please see below.
 And apologies for the shoddy research on this little gem.)
 But the flowers are distinctly yellow and not the gold of H. multiflorus.
 It's very sweet, has an enormous bud count, extended bloom.

 2.5/ L to VL/ H36" / D / dor